whitequark/git-pages/README.md

 git-pages
 =========

 This is a simple Go service implemented as a strawman proposal of how https://codeberg.page could work.
-It lacks any form of authentication and must not be used in production.

 Features